bmcda37/Scripting-Automation/README.md

 ## HTB Academy Script:

 This script contains all the answers to the Hack the Box Academy Bash Scripting module.
 Each commented-out section contains the question and answer within the module.

+## CVE Scripts:

+These scripts are used to resolve some CVE's that were discovered with my home lab.